 Both students and teachers of the school are currently involved in the refurbishing process of the school.

-Ministry of Health has also pledged to improve water and sanitation service access in schools facilities.
+Ministry of Health has also pledged to improve water and sanitation service access in school facilities.

 Education and health sectors are two sides of the same coin, said Amir Aman (MD), Minister of health.